Headteacher - Maternity Leavehead@stannes-chertsey.surrey.sch.uk

 Dear Parents and Carers,

 I would like to introduce myself and tell you a little bit more about myself.

 I am originally from Halifax, West Yorkshire.
 I moved south in August 2013 as I wanted to spread my wings and fly from the green hills of Yorkshire, and I chose Surrey as my new destination.

 Since my primary school days, I have always wanted to be a teacher.
 I loved my years at primary school and admired all my teachers for their hard work and love for the children in their care.

 I worked hard at senior school and went on to study at Trinity and All Saints College, Leeds, for four years, achieving a BA in Primary Education with a specialism in Science.
 I enjoyed every aspect of the degree course, as I was working for a purpose, which was to achieve my end goal of becoming a primary teacher.

-Last year, I made the decision to move south, and I genuinely believe someone was looking out for me!
+In 2013, I made the decision to move south, and I genuinely believe someone was looking out for me!
 I arrived at St Anne's to a community filled with such special people.
 The children are so conscientious in every way possible; the staff are unbelievable, and work so hard to deliver the best education to your children.
-Also, the parents and wider community couldn't have been more welcoming.
+Also, the parents and wider community couldn't be more welcoming.

 The last few years have been a whirlwind; but with a great staff team and fantastic children we are able to achieve a lot.